mrushad/multiFeature-fakenews/README.md

 ## Getting Started

-The entire project can be executed as a python notebook, the dataset is provided in the repository.
+The entire project can be executed as a python notebook.<br>
+The dataset is provided in the repository.

 ## Built With